Skip to main content

 • grinding

-Players find the grinding aspect of the game to be tedious and unengaging, often feeling like a repetitive blend of filler content and monotonous tasks.
-Many reviews highlight the presence of bugs and poorly designed mission structures that contribute to a frustrating experience, making the gameplay feel more like a chore than an enjoyable challenge.
-Overall, the grinding is perceived as a significant drawback that detracts from the overall enjoyment of the game.
+Players find the grinding aspect of the game to be tedious and unengaging, often feeling like a repetitive cycle of filler content and poorly designed missions.
+The presence of bugs and forced waiting periods further detracts from the experience, leading to frustration rather than enjoyment.
+Overall, the grinding is perceived as a significant drawback that hampers the game's potential.

 • “Honestly, the entire gameplay feels like it's just a blend of filler, grinding, and walking, but not in a fun way.”